What to Expect When You Arrive at Ayers Rock Resort

 Getting Around the Resort

-A great way to explore Uluru and Central Australia at your own pace is to hire a car.
+Hiring a car is a great way to explore the National Park - and the Red Centre - at your own pace.
 Thrifty, Avis and Hertz car rentals are available at Ayers Rock Resort, with pick up/drop off options from the Ayers Rock Airport and the Resort.
 Choose from a range of vehicles including 4WD and standard Sedan options.
-Learn more here and book

 alt